jabrevaya/nonlinearImputation/readme.md

 reproducibility, a Singularity container with a version of Ubuntu and python3 where the code runs securely is available at TBA.

+## Visions and AIs - 02/24/2022

+* Jason: the linear model can be extended.
+*  * Show that we get efficiency gains
+*  * get the proofs done (model is fine)
+*  * Calculate asymptotic variance in simple cases
+*  * deciding the set of sims
+*   * * simulations for the linear case

+* Jiangang:
+* 1. model (general) ok
+* 2. ok with estimators
+* 3. ok with NW
+* 4.
+* 5. Proofs: higher order kernel in estimation as question

+intercept, one z and an x, it is a double-linear model (y~x,z; x~z, x is MAR, 50%)

+AIs
+[P] : review proof from Jiangang
+[Ji] : simulations linear model, comparing AD directly with nonparametric [P] : upload papers cited, make folders
+[Ji] : uploads Wooldridge paper + latex he wrote wqith proofs [P] : edit proofs, take stock whats missing
+[Jason] : Intro, literature review?

+Next meeting: [P] circle back for 03/17 Thursday

 ## Estimators

 (A1) Given y,(x,z) LHS and set of RHS variables, m missingness indicator that is